Massachusetts Turnpike: Allston interchange

 The "I-90 Allston Multimodal Project" is a plan to replace a deteriorating viaduct in Allston by redeveloping the turnpike through the land of the former CSX Transportation's Beacon Park Yard, which is now owned by Harvard University, along with improvements to the Massachusetts Bay Transportation Authority's Framingham/Worcester Line.
 The preliminary design plan called for the turnpike to be realigned at-grade and off the existing viaduct, and for the adjacent Soldiers Field Road to be partially realigned onto a new viaduct above the turnpike and off of the existing at-grade roadbed.
 The design is of a considerably smaller footprint than the existing configuration; this would facilitate the construction of the proposed West Station and the expansion of Harvard University on land where the existing viaduct is located.
 The design phase was expected to be completed in 2019 and with a planned ground breaking in 2020.

 In September 2021, after much public criticism of the viaduct and river impact during construction, a new final design was announced, which keeps the turnpike and Soldiers Field Road at-grade.
 In the narrowest portion of the project, known as the "throat", the Charles River Bike Path will be put on a boardwalk over the river, and roadway shoulders will be narrowed by a collective four feet for a short length to avoid any permanent filling of the river.
-This significantly delayed the project, and, As of January 2022, preliminary design is in progress, and modified project permits need to be obtained; construction is expected to start in 2023 and last for 6–10 years.
+This significantly delayed the project, and, As of January 2022, preliminary design is in progress, and modified project permits need to be obtained; construction was expected to start in 2023 and last for 6–10 years.
+As of October 2023, the project is undergoing the federal environmental permitting process, which will continue into 2024.
+The project did not win a National Infrastructure Project Assistance Program (MEGA) competitive grant on its 2021 application for $1.2 billion in federal funding, nor the $200 million applied for from the same program in 2023.